Mohammedmaaz1786/AI-Enabled-Campus-Event-Management-Platform/campus-events-frontend/README.md

 ## 📝 Notes

-- All TypeScript errors shown during development are expected before running `npm install`
 - The application uses path aliases (`@/*`) for clean imports
 - Design specifications follow the attached Figma design guide
 - Components are built with Tailwind CSS utility classes
+- PropTypes are used for component prop validation
+- All components are written in modern JavaScript (ES2020)

 ## 📄 License